 - Major The major number shall only be incremented when large scale changes have been made to the release in question.
-Its value will be updated when Futurex believes the scope of the changes warrants an update. - Audit The audit number shall only be incremented when changes have been made that require an additional PCI security audit or when the firmware is submitted for audit to an independent lab. - Branch This is incremented when a new branch is created.
-These changes are nonsecurity related. - Release This is incremented when a new release happens off a branch.
-These changes are non-security related.
+Its value will be updated when Futurex believes the scope of the changes warrants an update. - Audit The audit number shall only be incremented when changes have been made that require a full 3rd party security audit.
+This would typically be necessary when new security features are added or when branches are merged. - Branch This is incremented when a new branch is created.
+Branches are typically used to distinguish unique packaging of existing security features, introduction of low-impact security changes, or the introduction of new non-security features. - Release This is incremented when a new release happens off a branch.
+Changes to this component represents either bug fixes or refinements to the functionality of existing features.
+Releases typically represent non-impactful security changes but may have a lowimpact.

 The firmware version can be found on the LCD screen, web portal, or in Excrypt Manager.
 Please refer to images below for reference.
-Also, provided in this view is the enabled feature identifier that may be concatenated to the end of the firmware version and indicated by one or more of the following characters: 'i' International Restriction Crypto, 'c' Clear PIN Support, or 'k' RSA Support.
+Also provided in this view is the enabled feature identifier that may be concatenated to the end of the firmware version and indicated by one or more of the following characters: 'i' International Restriction Crypto, 'c' Clear PIN Support, or 'k' RSA Support.